Gold Base: At the top

 Compared to the conditions in which ordinary staff members work, life at Gold Base is reported to be more comfortable for Miscavige and celebrity Scientologists.
-Most staff were not permitted to have their own vehicles, but Miscavige was reported to have a customized Yamaha motorcycle which he rode around the base as well as a range of other vehicles, including a Mazda Miata roadster, a Range Rover luxury SUV and a high-performance BMW M6 as well as a custom-made armored GMC van equipped as a mobile office.
+Most staff are not permitted to have their own vehicles, but Miscavige was reported to have a customized Yamaha motorcycle which he rode around the base as well as a range of other vehicles, including a Mazda Miata roadster, a Range Rover luxury SUV and a high-performance BMW M6 as well as a custom-made armored GMC van equipped as a mobile office.
 According to Claire Headley, who managed Miscavige's finances from 2000 to 2004, his food costs ranged between $3,000 to $20,000 a week, with food flown in fresh from the East Coast or Canada.
-His villa is said to have a $150,000 sound system and its own private screening room.
+His villa at the base was said to have a $150,000 sound system and its own private screening room.

-According to Wright, Miscavige is also a dog lover and has kept up to five dogs on the base.
+According to Wright, Miscavige is also a dog lover and has kept up to five dogs on Gold Base.
 They wear their own miniature Sea Org uniforms and hold the rank of captain.
 Staff are required to salute the dogs as they pass by.
 On April 30 each year, staff are encouraged to donate their back pay to buy a birthday present for Miscavige.
 One year he was given a $70,000 motorcycle; in other years, he received diving equipment, high-end cameras and Italian shoes.
 Church spokesman Tommy Davis has said that "from [the staff's] perspective, it was the least they could do to express their affection."